PhilSports Football and Athletics Stadium

 The Philippine Institute of Sports Football and Athletics Stadium, formerly known as the ULTRA Stadium (University of Life Training and Recreational Arena), is a stadium located inside the PhilSports Complex in Oranbo, Pasig, Metro Manila, Philippines.
 It was the host of the 2002 World Cup qualifiers between Philippines and Laos.

 The stadium was the site of the PhilSports Stadium stampede on February 4, 2006.

 Its capacity was 15,000 people.

+The stadium is used annually for both the UAAP and NCAA athletics and track and field tournaments, as well as the PATAFA Weekly Relay Series.